 1. Greater bonding between baby and caregiver

-The skin on skin contact is great for bonding as well as tactile stimulation.
-The bonding is especially great for adopted babies, for dad to massage babies who are nursed by mom, and babies who spent time in the NICU.
+The skin-on-skin contact is excellent for bonding as well as tactile stimulation.
+The bonding is especially great for adopted babies, dads, and babies who spent time in the NICU.

 2. Relaxes the baby and the caregiver